Oak Street Health Inc. (OSH) Shares Up Despite Recent Market Volatility

 OSH’s Market Performance

-OSH stock saw an increase of 0.21% in the past week, with a monthly gain of 9.11% and a quarterly increase of 33.77%.
-The volatility ratio for the week is 0.10%, and the volatility levels for the last 30 days are 0.46% for Oak Street Health Inc. (OSH).
-The simple moving average for the past 20 days is 1.67% for OSH’s stock, with a 41.78% simple moving average for the past 200 days.
+OSH stock saw an increase of 0.15% in the past week, with a monthly gain of 0.78% and a quarterly increase of 37.81%.
+The volatility ratio for the week is 0.06%, and the volatility levels for the last 30 days are 0.11% for Oak Street Health Inc. (OSH).
+The simple moving average for the last 20 days is 0.34% for OSH stock, with a simple moving average of 39.95% for the last 200 days.

 Analysts’ Opinion of OSH